themeteorchef/writing-a-package/writing-a-package.md

 </div>

 #### api.addFiles
 The big show! `api.addFiles()` does exactly what you think: adds the files for your package.
-More specifically, this adds the code _you've written_ for your package to the package.
+More specifically, this adds the code _you've written_ to the package.
 This is important.
 Unlike a normal Meteor app, if you don't add files using the `.addFiles()` method, they might as well not exist.

 The reason Meteor does this like this is that it allows us to specify a _load order_.
 So, if one file has a function that a later file needs, we can load that one _first_ to make sure it's ready before the other one.
 Simple!
 Let's look at Grindage to see how we're doing this:

-<p class="block-header">/path/to/file</p>
+<p class="block-header">/packages/grindage/package.js</p>
 ```.lang-javascript
 Package.onUse(function(api) {
   [...]